Ticks on cats – identification & treatment

 When are ticks active?

-Ticks are most active from March to October, but they’re around in the winter months, too.
-Because ticks are at risk of drying out, they’re typically found in long grass, rough upland and woodland areas which tend to be damp and have high humidity.
-All the places a cat might explore during a hunt for a quick snack!
+Because ticks are at risk of drying out, they’re typically found in long grass, rough upland, and woodland areas – which tend to be damp and have high humidity.
+In other words, all the places a cat might explore during a hunt for a quick snack!

 How do ticks get on to your cat?

-Ticks will rest on the tips of grasses and shrubs, waiting for their perfect host.
-Since they don’t fly or jump, they’ll either climb or drop onto your cat’s coat when they brush past and either attach themselves quickly or crawl through their fur to look for warmer areas before digging in.
+Since they don’t fly or jump, ticks will either climb or drop onto your cat’s coat when they brush past.
+Then, the tick will attach themselves quickly or crawl through your cat’s fur to look for warmer areas before digging in.

 Where do ticks bite?

-Once your cat returns home from its outside adventures, it’s a good idea to check them over for ticks.
-It can be quite hard to find them at first as your feline friend might not show any signs of discomfort even if they’re being fed from but checking your cat can help you find a tick before it turns into anything more serious.
+It can be quite hard to find ticks at first, as your feline friend might not show any signs of discomfort – even if they’re being fed from.
+But checking your cat can help you find a tick before the situation turns into something more serious.

-• Ears
+• Ears.

-• Head
+• Head.

-• Neck
+• Neck.

-• Groin
+• Groin.

-• Armpits
+• Armpits.

-• Feet (between the toes)
+• Feet (between the toes).

 How do you remove a tick from a cat?

-The trick to removing a tick is in the method as it’s important to get all of the tick out, head and all, to prevent infection and the spread of diseases.
+The trick to removing a tick is in the method.
+It’s important to get the entire tick out, head and all, to prevent infection and the spread of diseases.

 You should always use a tick removal tool* that helps you remove the tick whole, so there are no parts left in your cat.